locborgtus/mic/course/1_linux/2_os.md

 * try using `sudo` to create a file in `/` (remember to carefully remove it afterwards)
 * "great power comes great responsibility"
 * basically, the `sudo` command protects the system
+* there are other folders that are system protected, take a look at a few

 * introduce `apt`. it is a package management system
  * packages are software that you can install on to the system from the Internet